 Unlawful transactions are typically rare compared to legitimate ones, resulting in imbalanced datasets where the number of positive (fraudulent) instances is much lower than negative (legitimate) instances.
 Imbalanced data lead to biased models that prioritize accuracy at the expense of detecting suspicious transactions.

-Techniques such as resampling (e.g., oversampling minority class, undersampling majority class), cost-sensitive learning, and ensemble methods help mitigate the imbalance and improve model performance.
+In our projects, we mitigate the imbalance and improve model performance with the help of techniques such as resampling (e.g., oversampling minority class, undersampling majority class), cost-sensitive learning, and ensemble methods.

 Interpretability of Models